pg-format/pgraphs/README.md

   ndjson  from/to PG-NDJSON
   dot     from/to GraphViz dot
   xml     to GraphML
-  yarspg  to YARS-PG 3.0.0 with optional labels neocsv  to Neo4J CSV import files (experimental)
+  yarspg  to YARS-PG 5.0.0 without data types yarspg3 to YARS-PG 3.0.0 with optional labels neocsv  to Neo4J CSV import files (experimental)
 ~~~